ljramac/ai-video-summary/README.md

 This repository contains a powerful CLI tool that processes video files through a complete workflow: audio extraction, speech-to-text transcription, and AI-powered summarization.
 The application is designed with clean architecture principles, featuring domain entities, application use-cases, infrastructure implementations, and a CLI interface.

-The project can be used both as a CLI tool and as a Node.js library, supporting multiple output formats (CommonJS and ESM).
+The project can be used both as a CLI tool and as a Node.js library, built primarily for CommonJS with optional ESM support.

 ## Features